Sharp Uptick in Misogyny After Doctor Who Announcement

 Though discussion has existed about casting the Doctor as a woman for at least thirty years, several “fans” of the show that features a protagonist fighting for fairness and equality argue a female time traveler is just too much.

 These are the same people that don’t see a problem with believing a story about a two-hearted character from another planet that has the ability to travel through time and space who can literally change appearance and personality during a healing process called ‘regeneration.’
-They can’t believe this despite the show itself repeatedly establishing gender-change as canon with at least two other characters on screen when they regenerated (one was a General on the Doctor’s home planet Gallifrey that regenerated from white male Ken Bones into African-American woman T’Nia Miller during the season 9 finale, and the other is the Master regenerating into Missy).
+They can’t believe this despite the show itself repeatedly establishing gender-change as canon with at least two other characters on screen when they regenerated (one was a General on the Doctor’s home planet Gallifrey that regenerated from white male Ken Bones into black woman T’Nia Miller during the season 9 finale, and the other is the Master regenerating into Missy).
 Moreover, the Doctor has repeatedly made this point too in discussing gender constructs to companions.

 Just this season Peter Capaldi’s Doctor, in a conversation with his companion Bill (played by Pearl Mackie) discussed the gender fluidity of his race.
 “She was my first friend, always so brilliant, from the first day at the Academy.
 So fast, so funny.
 She was my man crush.”
 The comment (during the season’s penultimate episode World Enough and Time) referenced his history with the Master – whose current iteration is Missy, a woman – during their time at the Time Lord Academy.